janfreyberg/wedding-website/index.md

 Richmond Station, Pembroke Lodge is around 10 minutes by taxi or 40 minutes on foot.

-Once you are inside Richmond Park, please go to Petersham Car Park which is off Queen's Road.
+Once you are inside Richmond Park, Petersham Car Park is off Queen's Road.
 Pembroke Lodge is directly behind the car park.

-Pembroke Lodge has a car park which is free of charge.
+If you are driving, the car park is free of charge.
 Please allow some extra time to find a space as it can be busy.
-You can leave a car overnight with a parking permit which is easily obtained from Pembroke Lodge staff when you arrive.
+You can leave your car overnight with a parking permit which is easily obtained from Pembroke Lodge staff when you arrive.